 Men dealing with the effects of childhood sexual abuse and sexual assault

-There is no prescribed way of how people are affected by sexual abuse or sexual assault; everyone is different.
+There is no prescribed way that people are affected by sexual abuse or sexual assault; everyone is different.
 However, we do know sexual violence can have profound effects on men’s lives.
-Below is a list of some common problems which are associated with an experience of childhood sexual abuse or sexual assault.
+Below is a list of some common problematic responses which are associated with an experience of sexual violence, including childhood sexual abuse or sexual assault.
 These have been identified through research, and through talking directly with men.

 - Use of alcohol or other drugs.

 - Mood swings.

 - Mental health difficulties.

 - Difficult feelings of guilt, shame or humiliation.

 - Sense of loss, grief.

 - Low self–esteem, self doubt, diminished self belief.